MISSION

 OUR VISION

-Founded in 2013 by, for, and about HIV long-term survivors, Let’s Kick ASS addresses an unmet need — the present-day psychosocial ramifications of living in the aftermath of the early AIDS pandemic.
+Founded by, for, and about HIV long-term survivors, Let’s Kick ASS addresses an unmet need — the present-day psychosocial ramifications of living in the aftermath of the early AIDS pandemic.

 We are an all-volunteer, grassroots movement united in compassion, committed to action, and insisting on visibility.
 Ending isolation and envisioning a future we never imagined we’d live in.